 For example, the default for the DATASET keyword is to use the real-time datasets.
-When looking at real-time data you will never have to specify the DATASET keyword.
-However, in these examples, you will be using the historical BLIZZARD dataset and will still have to specify the DATASET keyword.
+When looking at real-time data you will never have to specify the DATASET keyword, when using McIDAS-XCD default named datasets.

 These commands are easier to use for plotting or contouring their specific data types than the generic "toolbox" commands PTDISP and PTCON.
 However, the "toolbox" commands are still useful for calculating complicated mathematical equations and for creating output that is completely controlled by the user instead of by the command defaults.